fpiette/OvbImgOrganizer/README.md

 # OvbImgOrganizer

-OverByte Image Organizer is an application writen with Delphi that maintain an index of your images, allow searching with the tags you associate with each image.
+OverByte Image Organizer is an application written with Delphi that maintain an index of your images, allow searching with the tags you associate with each image.
 It also provides a display feature much like Win7 image preview.

 Everything that appears on screen can be translated to other languages, thanks to DxGetText.